Communication and Public Relations - PgDip/MSc - Video

 Recognised by the Chartered Institute of Public Relations (CIPR).

 Staff delivering the course are actively engaged in research supporting the academic content of the course.
 In addition, as well as maintaining close relationships and active engagement with professional organisations, staff frequently contribute professional expertise to a range of organisations.
-Staff are engaged on a day to day basis withthe leaders within the communication industry.
+Staff are engaged on a day to day basis with leaders within the communication industry.

 Fees and funding